 Using 301 in the Right Places

 First of all, only use a 301 redirect in the right places.
-As an SEO specialist, coder, designer, webmaster or in fact anyone working in the digital world, you should understand what redirect codes mean so that you can use the correct ones.
+As an SEO specialist who provides on-page SEO & Off page SEO techniques, coder, designer, webmaster, or in fact anyone working in the digital world, you should understand what redirect codes mean so that you can use the correct ones.

 An official list is maintained by the IANA which explains that 301 redirects should only ever be used when a page or other resource has moved permanently.